Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Study the behavior of the buck.
 When and where does he travel?
 How does he enter and exit an area?
 Is he in the company of other bucks or is he always by himself?
 You want to pattern his movement by scouting him.
 Take notes or put the information in an app like Huntstand.

-2. Glass The Fields
+2. Glass the Fields

 From a good distance glass the fields using binoculars or a spotting scope.
 If there are soybean fields nearby, glass over them to spot bucks that you can study to determine their patterns.
 Whitetail deer love feeding in soybean fields during summer evenings.
 You can read a review of the best spotting scopes on the market from this article.